Corpus Juris Civilis: Continuation in the Eastern Empire

 The Basilika was a complete adaptation of Justinian's codification.
 At 60 volumes it proved to be difficult for judges and lawyers to use.
 There was need for a short and handy version.
 This was finally made by Constantine Harmenopoulos, a Byzantine judge from Thessaloniki, in 1345.
 He made a short version of Basilika in six books, called Hexabiblos.
 This was widely used throughout the Balkans during the following Ottoman period, and along with the Basilika was used as the first legal code for the newly independent Greek state in the 1820s.
 Serbian state, law and culture was built on the foundations of Rome and Byzantium.
-Therefore, the most important Serbian legal codes: Zakonopravilo (1219) and Dušan's Code (1349 and 1354), transplanted Romano-Byzantine Law included in Corpus Juris Civilis, Prohiron and Basilika.
-These Serbian codes were practised until the Serbian Despotate fell to the Turkish Ottoman Empire in 1459.
-After the liberation from the Turks in the Serbian Revolution, Serbs continued to practise Roman Law by enacting Serbian civil code in 1844.
-It was a short version of Austrian civil code (called Allgemeines bürgerliches Gesetzbuch), which was made on the basis of Corpus Juris Civilis.
+Therefore, the most important Serbian legal codes: Zakonopravilo (1219) and Dušan's Code (1349 and 1354), transplanted Roman-Byzantine law included in Corpus Juris Civilis, Procheiron and Basilika.
+These Serbian codes were practised until the Serbian Despotate fell to the Ottoman Empire in 1459.
+During the Serbian Revolution, Byzantine law was still in effect and was adopted in the Serbian Civil Code (1844), modeled after Serbian customary law and the Austrian civil code.